nithishkumar29/HCR_ML_Project/README.md

-# HCR using NEURAL NETWORKS
+# HCR using Neural Networks